 Yes, and it’s the client’s responsibility to obtain a license before the drift trip.
 Not to worry as a license can be obtained on-line at Maine’s Department of Inland Fish and Wildlife’s website.
+Children, residents or nonresidents, 15 years of age or younger are not required to purchase a license.
 You can also get your license at major retailers like Wal-Mart.

 Each year Mother nature makes that for us call.
 With the early ice outs in recent years I find the season is underway by late May.
 Of course a lot depends on runoff as major rain events in May can postpone the fishing for a couple of weeks.

 I encouraged all my clients to bring their own gear.
 It often makes for an even better day to fish with the equipment you are most familiar with.
 But not to worry, as I supply both fly rods and spinning gear for those without the proper gear.
 I always have an ample supply of the “right” flies and lures.

 In a word, the answer is excellent.
 In my experience, the fishing remains very productive throughout late July, August and early September.
 During a Maine heat wave, water temperatures may reach the low 80s but the smallmouths seem to remain cooperative.
 In fact, it makes wet wading even more enticing.
 That said, there may be periods throughout any given day when the bass appear to lose interest in our very best efforts.

 Most days I arrange to meet clients on the river, or at a prearranged meeting place, between 7:00 and 7:30 A.M.
 I often make adjustments for travel constraints and weather conditions.

 Well, that depends on the clients’ schedule and desire.
 When you contact me to book a trip we will discuss your plans and expectations.
 Many of the river sections I fish are six to eight miles in length so you can expect at least eight hours on the river.